thosgood/this-weeks-finds/markdown/101-151/week102.md

 category theory, combinatorics and topology, and his way of thinking about the homotopy groups of spheres reflects these interests.
 He said a very fascinating thing; he said "really we should call the sphere spectrum the 'true integers'".
-I would like to explain this\... but here things get a bit technical, and I am afraid they will get a lot more technical when I get around to the string theory stuff.
+I would like to explain this... but here things get a bit technical, and I am afraid they will get a lot more technical when I get around to the string theory stuff.

 What's the "sphere spectrum"?
-Well, roughly it's just the list of spheres S^0^, S^1^, S^2^, \..., but the word "spectrum" refers to the way all these spaces are all related, all aspects of one big thing.
+Well, roughly it's just the list of spheres S^0^, S^1^, S^2^, ..., but the word "spectrum" refers to the way all these spaces are all related, all aspects of one big thing.

 Here's a nice way to think of it.
 Start with the integers.
 Normally we